uviclibraries/html-css/act-4.md

 <img src="images/act-4/browser-class-example-colour.png" alt="browser class example with colour change">

 <!-- <img src="images/act-4/css-class.jpg" alt="css class" style="width:720px;"> -->
-- As far as a browser is concerned, `p` and `p.bigger-text` are different classes, with different CSS rules, even though they both have `p` selectors.
+- As far my browser is concerned, `p` and `p.bigger-text` are different classes, with different CSS rules, even though they both have `p` selectors.

-We have just practiced one way to make a class, by combining it with an existing selecto.
+We have just practiced one way to make a class, by combining it with an existing selector.
 We can also create an entirely unique class that has no releationship to common selectors, such paragraphs, headings, and lists.

 Next, I will create a division, or "div", of content in our `about.html` file and then use a CSS class to assign it some declarations.